gyyu/gyyu.github.io/_posts/2019-12-30-summer-at-riot.md

 ![L33t jacket](https://github.com/gyyu/gyyu.github.io/raw/master/assets/images/posts/20191229/l33t_coat.jpg "An esports jacket I was given during my internship")

+# Some thoughts for prospective Rioters (internships):

+* If you are a fan of League of Legends or just somebody where gaming is something which is important to you, you will love working at
+Riot.
+But, you don't have to be a "gamer" or be highly ranked in League of Legends or even play the game at all in some cases (a few interns had never played the game before, but still 1) made huge contributions, 2) had a great time, and 3) got return offers) -- but I would say
+(in my opinion) you should at least take gaming seriously and believe there is a really positive impact that the games and products we work on can have on the world.
+* There are some really awesome people at Riot.
+That's what really makes the experience, in my opinion.
+You're going to find good friends and good mentors.
+Whether you're at Riot or not, I think that the feedback culture and growth mindset Riot encourages is a positive one to maintain whether professional or in your personal life.
+I'd always recommend reaching out to people to ask them for their perspective or their two cents, and people are always open to have a 1:1 dropped into their calendar.
+* In terms of applying, Riot's internship program (this is from the perspective of a software engineering internship) has quite a few hoops you have to jump through.
+There are _many_ technical rounds, and while they are lengthy, there's nothing particularly special about them.
+I'd recommend any standard technical interview practice
+(work through HackerRank, Leetcode, or read CTCI) and make sure you're communicating what you're doing (and often times, the interviewers might chime in to help you a bit or give you feedback as you go).
+Perhaps the main thing Riot cares about is culture fit, and at least from the internship program standpoint, it does seem like culture fit means people who embody what we'd love to call a Rioter: somebody who is hard-working and excels at what they do, kind, friendly, growth-oriented, and believing of Riot's mission (and not just a "gamer bro" stereotype).
+I definitely found that every intern was empathetic and thoughtful.
+It was an amazing cohort of interns. *You should not gatekeep yourself out from applying to Riot Games because you don't think you're enough of a gamer.* If you fit the above but say, don't play a huge amount of League of Legends, you should apply anyways -- weeding yourself out is doing a disservice to the company that would likely have loved to have somebody like you.
+* Re: sexism.
+This is what I mostly wanted to write this post for, and I offer here just one perspective.
+Don't just take mine.
+Ask others.
+I encourage you to do what I did, and find out for yourself what you believe the culture of Riot to be like and whether it's a good fit for you.
+You don't owe Riot anything; you don't necessarily owe Riot a chance --  but if you're a bit like me, and perhaps your passions and interests are a bit like me, I think you should give it a chance.
+I had a very positive experience, and while I am not redeeming the company or clearing its name (I also acknowledge there is still quite a bit of work to be done), I found a supportive environment where I could thrive.
+There's a [danger in the single story](https://youtu.be/D9Ihs241zeg) and so I encourage you to find other narratives.
+But, I hope mine was helpful to you.

 # Funsies

 Here are some bonus images from my time there.